At GrowthSpace, we work hand-in-hand with learning and development (L&D) and organizational development (OD) professionals from around the world.

 Employees clearly need upskilling—in today's competitive environment who could live without it?—but many are also not connecting with the resources that their organizations are making available for them.

-For HR, this means there's an ongoing threat to retention that simply isn't being adequately addressed.
+For HR, this means there's an ongoing threat to employee retention that simply isn't being adequately addressed.
 Unsurprisingly therefore when employees were asked where they would actually turn in order to upskill themselves, organizations' own L&D programs got an overall low rating: 65% said that they would access specific websites like YouTube in order to acquire the skills they needed 62% would tap into their professional networks Only 37% would access organizational resources such as a learning management system (LMS) or formal L&D program* (*Findings: Degreed / Harvard Business Publishing) But what can we make of all this data?

 Employees Are Humans In An Office